 and how a child uses the resources they are given like art supplies, song lyrics, or actions.
 As mentioned though structuer brings many valuable things to the classroom it also can squash creativity.
 Therefore next steps in curriculum design and implemetnatojn in connection to fostering creativity and imagination would consider

+The balance of structured and unstructured activites

+Drawing out the role of play within structuered curriculum

+Unstructing primarily expressive mediums,such as art.

-Chapter Application: MMP Partner Workshop
+Chapter 6 Application: MMP Partner Workshop